cMadan/calcFD/README.md

 % 20160616 CRM
 % build 28
 ```

+To use the toolbox with data in NIfTI format, see `example_nii` in examples.

 # Potential future improvements
 - Read label names from `_legend.txt` files, rather than just assigning label1, label2, etc. in header row